 And I hope you ask me any questions you might have!

-You’ve reach the end.
+You’ve reached the end.
 I hope you’ll considering subscribing to get articles like this emailed to you every week.

 I’ll be honest.
 The COVID-19 outbreak makes me nervous.
 I’m worried about my loved ones, my friends and coworkers and city, and also for our society at large.
 This will be a testing time, and we could fail in some painful ways.